-- 1. From the Windows® desktop, click Start > Programs > ASUS > ASUSUpdate > ASUSUpdate. - 2.
+- Launch the ASUS Update utility from the Windows® desktop by clicking Start > Programs > ASUS > ASUS Update > ASUS Update. - 2.
 Select Update BIOS from a file from the drop-down menu, then click Next. - 3.
 Locate the BIOS file from the Open window, then click Open. - 4.
 Follow the screen instructions to complete the update process.